Code-Institute-Submissions/RachelHickeyPhotpgraphy/README.md

 * [Baguette Box](https://www.javascripting.com/view/baguettebox-js)

 # Testing
+For thid project I mainly used [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) to test the styling and layout and responsiveness of the website on the different devices-Mobile, Tablet and Desktop.

-W3C Markup Validaion - Used to validate HTML & CSS code. <br>
+[W3C Markup Validaion](https://validator.w3.org/) was used to validate my HTML & CSS code. <br>

-Google Chrome developer - Used to check that my website was responsive on all devices.

-<strong>Contact Form</strong>:
+### **Navigation:**
+I tested that the navigation links worked and brought the user to the correct section of the website.
+I added Media Queries to ensure the navigation would display properly on all devices.
+For smaller devices the navigation would be replaced with a drop-down menue.

+### **Contact Form:**
-If the user clicks 'submit' without submitting any data an error message should appear that hightligts the required field to be filled.
+If the user does not fill in their **number** an error message will appear.

-If the user does not fill in a valid email address, an error message will appear.
+If the user does not fill in their **number** an error message will appear.

-If the user does not fill in the 'Name' or 'Event Type', an error message will appear.
+If the user does not fill in a valid **email** address, an error message will appear advising the user to include an *@*.

-<strong>Footer:</strong><br>
+If the user clicks **submit** without submitting any data, an error message should appear that hightligts the required fields to be filled out.

+I added this form validation by including the html5 attribute **required**.
+### **Footer:**
-Ensured that when the user clicks on the social media link that the link works and will open the social media page in a new tab to the clients account.
+If the user clicks on the social media link, it will open the clients social media account in a new tab.

 # Bugs